-The EIS institutes more protective measures for aquatic and terrestrial environments and other special habitats, including Forest Service-listed sensitive species, than past practices.
+The EIS institutes more protective measures than previously identified for aquatic and terrestrial environments and other special habitats, including Forest Service-listed sensitive species, than past practices.
 It also established national requirements for protection of heritage, cultural, and tribal resources.

-Requirements include misapplication reporting and notification to FWS and NMFS to determine if any necessary future mitigation measures or re-initiation of consultation is needed.
+Requirements include:

-- Requires a review of five percent of all fires less than 300 acres in size during which aerially delivered retardant was used and are proximate to avoidance areas to determine if any misapplications occurred that were not reported. - Requires that the Forest Service train and inform firefighters concerning reporting of misapplication as well as the location of avoidance areas (see Chapter 7, Assessment of Fires Less than 300 Acres).
+- reporting of application of aerially delivered fire retardant into waterways, waterway buffer zones, or other mapped avoidance areas, - reporting and notification of application of aerially delivered fire retardant into waterways, waterway buffers, or other mapped avoidance areas to FWS and NMFS to determine if any necessary future mitigation measures or re-initiation of consultation is needed. - requires a review of five percent of all fires less than 300 acres in size during which aerially delivered retardant was used and are proximate to avoidance areas to determine if any misapplications occurred that were not reported. - requires that the Forest Service annually train and inform firefighters on process of reporting as well as the location of avoidance areas (see Chapter 7, Assessment of Fires Less than 300 Acres). - requires implementation of Reasonable and Prudent Measures for specific species as identified within the Biological Opinions.